-The same is true for everyone, whether they are battling anxiety today or have just come out of a depressive episode.
+The same is true for everyone, whether they are battling anxiety or depression today.
 We are made anew in Christ, and there is an opportunity to speak life and healing words when the focus is on this aspect of freedom found in Christ.
 Instead of shame, there is a lightening of the load that has been carried many times for years.

 Even though we are made anew in Christ, we all still bear the scars, instincts, and memories of the things we have battled.
 This is true whether the wounds are from decades ago or self-harm last week.
 This is true whether the wounds were inflicted upon you through no fault of your own, and it’s true whether you’re a pastor or a schizophrenic.
 We know the brokenness is part of who we are, and we know it may never completely disappear in this lifetime.